altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 "Is this that guy’s scheme?"<br/>
 "Yes it is… You haven’t read that letter yet huh.
 Or he didn’t write the details clearly on his letter to you?"<br/>
 "Tch… So it happened again."<br/>
 It’s Regis’ scheme again.
-Were the actions of both friend and foe within his grasp!?
+Were the actions of both friend and foe within his grasp!?<br/>
 Jerome glared at the ground.<br/>
-Holger smiled wryly and said:
+Holger smiled wryly and said:<br/>
 "Sir Regis’ plan was based on the assumption that Fort Hauport could hold for one day.
 We set off from Marschtedt and went the long way around the battlefield to set our traps.
 If there wasn’t enough time, the plan wouldn’t have worked."<br/>
 "Tch… Did he predicted the valiant struggles of the troops too!?"<br/>
 "Well, that too… But I think his trust in Lord Jerome plays a big part."<br/>